ArivAhuja/pawns-board-game-ood/Homework5/docs/README.md

   - **README.md**: Gives overview of the project

 **Sample Class Invariant:** The board is a rectangle with an odd number of columns.

+## Changes from HW5 -> HW6

+- Creates the ReadOnlyPawnsBoardModel interface, changed the PawnsBoardModel to implement this interface